Sunscreen or Sunblock Which is Better for Your Skin in 2025?

 Cruelty-Free/Vegan

-Cruelty-free options for oily skin deliver effective protection without animal testing.
+Cruelty-free options for oily skin deliver adequate protection without animal testing.

 These products avoid common irritants and comedogenic ingredients while still providing high-level SPF protection.